apostolos-geyer/use-external-state/packages/use-external-state-next/README.md

 }
 ```

 `QueryParameterStore` keeps managed keys in sync with the Next.js router, merges unknown keys by default, and exposes history control (`push` or `replace`).
+Combine it with `options.debounce` to batch navigations, or switch to history-only updates via `QueryParameterStore({ navigation: { mode: 'history' } })` when you want to avoid triggering a refetch until you explicitly push to the router.